-Technology education is provided twice each week for students in grade Kindergarten through Fourth Grade and once a week in Grades Fifth through Eighth.
+Technology education is provided twice each week for students in grade Kindergarten through Fourth Grade and developed in all junior high classes.
 Students have the use of 1:1 technology for their classwork.
 All students are taught digital safety and media literacy within their classes and across the curriculum.

-Health education is incorporated in Science, Wellness/P.E., and other classes across the curriculum.
+Health education is incorporated into Science, Wellness/P.E., and other classes across the curriculum.
 When available, the DARE program through the Washington Police Department has been made available to Fifth Grade through Eighth Grade.

 Physical Education is provided to all students; daily in the primary grades and twice per week in the upper grades.
 All classes meet at least minimally the weekly minutes required by the Diocesean Program of Studies and the State of Illinois.
 Additionally, an active Athletic program is available for students in the upper grades.
-Students in Sixth through Eighth Grade can participate in the athletic activities.
-Some athletic programs are available to Fifth Grade as well.
+Students in sixth through eighth grade, and sometimes fifth, can participate in the athletic activities.